tinymce/tinymce-docs/rtc/rtc-supported-functionality.md

 ---
 layout: default
-title: Supported TinyMCE functionality for Real-Time Collaboration
+title: Supported TinyMCE functionality for Real-time Collaboration
 title_nav: Supported Functionality
-description: Information on what TinyMCE functionality is, and is not, supported in Real-Time Collaboration
+description: Information on what TinyMCE functionality is, and is not, supported in Real-time Collaboration
 keywords: rtc support functionality
 ---

 ## Browser support

-The Real-Time Collaboration (RTC) plugin supports the latest desktop versions of:
+The Real-time Collaboration (RTC) plugin supports the latest desktop versions of:

 * Google Chrome
 * Mozilla Firefox